TEDxGunnHighSchool/TEDxGunnHighSchool.github.io/README.md

 # TEDxGunnHighSchool

 This is the source code for our website.
+It will always be the latest version and will always be mirrored at [tedxgunnhighschool.com](https://tedxgunnhighschool.com/).
 If you have something to say, either [email us](mailto:tedx.gunnhs@gmail.com) or file an issue.

 ### Past Webmasters
 - 2013-2014: [Kartik Chandra](https://hardmath123.github.io) and [Sam Winslow](http://samwinslow.github.io/)